How did HashiCorp Inc. (HCP) fare last session?

-HashiCorp Inc. (NASDAQ:HCP) closed Wednesday at $25.52 per share, down from $25.54 a day earlier.
-While HashiCorp Inc. has underperformed by -0.08%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, HCP fell by -72.61%, with highs and lows ranging from $99.63 to $21.50, whereas the simple moving average fell by -27.97% in the last 200 days.
+The share price of HashiCorp Inc. (NASDAQ:HCP) fell to $25.92 per share on Tuesday from $27.34.
+While HashiCorp Inc. has underperformed by -5.19%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, HCP fell by -71.53%, with highs and lows ranging from $93.50 to $21.50, whereas the simple moving average fell by -26.56% in the last 200 days.

 Sponsored